What to Bring

 1. Primary Identification

-An original or certified copy of one of the following documents:
+An original of one of the following documents with complete name:

 - Valid employment authorization card issued by the U.S. Department of Homeland Security (DHS) form I-688B or I-766;